skolbot.AI Chatbot for Schools

 Google Business ProfileAll profiles, active searchFast validation before visitVery highHigh

-LinkedIn company pagePostgraduate, professional applicantsEmployability outcomes validationMediumVery high
+LinkedIn company pageGraduate, professional applicantsCareer outcomes validationMediumVery high

 Google Business Profile: your first-impression infrastructure

 Your Google Business Profile listing is the first contact point for the majority of actively searching prospects.
-It warrants the same attention as a priority landing page: current photos of your facilities and students, accurate term-time and holiday opening hours, an optimised description that includes your core programmes and any TEF or OfS registration status, and a direct phone number linked to your admissions team.
+It warrants the same attention as a priority landing page: current photos of your facilities and students, accurate term-time and holiday opening hours, an optimized description that includes your core programs and your accreditation status, and a direct phone number linked to your admissions team.

 A practical standard: respond to every new review within 72 hours.
 Research by ReviewTrackers (2025) finds that 45% of readers who encounter a negative review revise their initial impression positively when they see a professional, factual, and empathetic response from the institution.
 Leaving negative reviews unanswered multiplies their negative impact significantly.

-Data protection obligations under UK GDPR, enforced by the ICO, apply to any automated review collection process.
+Privacy obligations under FERPA, CCPA/CPRA and the patchwork of state privacy laws apply to any automated review collection process.
 Systems that solicit reviews must be transparent about how data is used and must not offer incentives that constitute pressure on students to respond positively.
+The FTC has explicit guidance against fake or incentivized reviews and pursues enforcement under Section 5 of the FTC Act.

 LinkedIn: the platform AI engines weight most heavily